piratefsh/piratefsh.github.io/_posts/2019-01-07-computer-art-history---part-2.markdown

 My personal fascination with plotters comes from watching it in action.
 If you look up media posts on Twitter for [#plottertwitter](https://twitter.com/search?f=videos&vertical=default&q=%23plottertwitter&src=typd), you will be rewarded with many delightfully hyponotic videos of plotters in action.
 As of early 2019, most of the plotters featured are the Axidraw by EMSL.
 However, plotters have had a long history, and while their capabilities have not varied much since their start, the ways in which they are used have shifted.

 ## What is a plotter?
-One of the premier manufacturers of plotters back in the day was Calcomp, in Anaheim California.
+One of the premier manufacturers of plotters back in the day was CalComp, in Anaheim California.
 While researching them, I came accross one of their reference manuals [^1].
-Calcomp ran from 1958 to 1999, when it closed due to lack of capital.
+CalComp ran from 1958 to 1999, when it closed due to lack of capital.
 But it seems like the company has been revived as a merger of two companies since and continues to produce large format printers and cutters.[^2] I'll be using examples of their devices to illustrate the varieties of plotters available.
 CalComp wasn't the only company to produce plotters in the 1906s, alongside CalComp was also Benson and Hewlett-Packard (HP).

 <img src="/assets/images/compart-history/calcomp/calcomp-565.jpg" alt="a calcomp 565 plotter" width="480" class="block"/>
 _CalComp 565 plotter[^1]_

 The first type of plotter was the __mechanical plottter__.
 I like to think of a mechanical plotter as a drawing robot.
 It holds a pen and can move accross a paper surface on a XY-axis.
-The first Calcomp plotter, the Calcomp 565 was a __drum plotter__.
+The first CalComp plotter, the CalComp 565 was a __drum plotter__.
 To use it, you would load a roll of paper on which the machine could advance or reverse, moving on the Y-axis.
 The pen move across the surface of the paper and move on the X-axis.
-Drum printers such as the Calcomp 565 allowed continuous rolls of paper to be fed into it, allowing up to 120 feet of continous surface, which made it ideal for large or continuous diagrams.
+Drum printers such as the CalComp 565 allowed continuous rolls of paper to be fed into it, allowing up to 120 feet of continous surface, which made it ideal for large or continuous diagrams.

 <video src="/assets/images/compart-history/calcomp/calcomp-565-sine.mp4" alt="CalComp 565 drawing a sine wave on paper" width="520" autoplay muted loop></video>
 _CalComp 565 drawing a sine wave [^7]_